AshishRam7/Fit-Insta-demo-server/README.md

         *   `business_account`
     *   Click "Verify and Save".
 If successful, Meta will verify your webhook endpoint.

-2.  **Add Instagram Account Credentials:**
+2.  **Configure Instagram Account Credentials in `.env`:**

-    *   Use the `/accounts` endpoint (POST method) to add or update access tokens for your Instagram accounts.
-You can use the interactive API documentation at `/docs` or send a POST request using tools like `curl` or Postman.
-    *   **Request Body (JSON example):**

-        ```json
-        {
-          "account_id": "YOUR_INSTAGRAM_BUSINESS_ACCOUNT_ID",
-          "access_token": "YOUR_INSTAGRAM_ACCESS_TOKEN"
-        }
-        ```
-        *   **`account_id`**: Your Instagram Business Account ID (numeric ID).
-        *   **`access_token`**: The Instagram Access Token for your account.
-You can generate this token in your Meta Developer App under "Instagram" -> "Basic Permissions" -> "Generate Access Token".
-Make sure you have granted the necessary permissions to your app for the access token.
+    *   Ensure you have correctly configured the `ACCOUNTS` environment variable in your `.env` file as described in the "Setup and Installation" section.
+This is where you manage your Instagram account access tokens.  **No separate API endpoint for account management is provided in this version; all account details are managed via the `ACCOUNTS` environment variable.**

 3.  **Interact with your Instagram Account:**

-    Once the webhook is set up and you've added your account credentials, the bot will automatically start processing incoming DMs and comments.
+    Once the webhook is set up and you've configured your account credentials in the `.env` file, the bot will automatically start processing incoming DMs and comments.

     *   **Direct Messages:** Send a direct message to your Instagram Business account.
 The bot will analyze the sentiment and respond after a short delay using the Language Model (if configured) or default responses.
+The bot will use the access token associated with the recipient Instagram Business Account to send the response.
     *   **Comments:** Comment on a post on your Instagram Business account.
 The bot will analyze the sentiment and reply to your comment after a delay with a default response.
+The bot will use the access token associated with the `INSTAGRAM_ACCOUNT_ID` environment variable to send comment replies.

 4.  **Monitor Real-time Events (SSE):**